Blockstream/gdk/docs/source/gdk-create-tx.rst

 their ordering in the ``"utxos"`` element.

-For finer control, setting ``"utxo_strategy"`` to ``"manual"`` allows the UTXOs to be used to be placed directly into the ``"used_utxos"`` element by the caller.
+For finer control, setting ``"utxo_strategy"`` to ``"manual"`` allows the UTXOs to be used to be placed directly into the ``"transaction_inputs"`` element by the caller.
 In this case, ``"utxos"`` is unused, and all given UTXOs will be added to the resulting transaction.

 The sum of input UTXOs for a given asset must be sufficient to cover the amounts sent to any addressees receiving it, or an error will occur unless